dogodigi/community_mapping/en/chapters/prepare_fieldday.md

 ----

 Select an area to map.
-Ask the students if they have a preference.
 Use [openstreetmap](http://www.openstreetmap.org) to check if the area contains enough blindspots to map.
 Or if they don't, discuss why the area could still be interesting.
 Try to keep the area smaller then a square mile.
 When consensus is reached, select gathering points.
 Make sure you set a start and end time.
 Create room for pauses and discussion.
 Make sure the students bring enough to drink and eat.
 You can even organize a lunch.

 ### Smartphone